 The 20-year-old then went on to voice his disappointment with Brazil's disappointing 2011 Copa America campaign, and the Selecao's failure to win Olympic gold in London.

-Neymar feels Brazil is on the right track ahead of the 2014 World Cup and is confident the team will hit top form when it matters most.
+Neymar feels Brazil are on the right track, though, ahead of the 2014 World Cup, and is confident they will hit top form when it matters most.

 "Responsibility is always divided.
 Everybody does their part on the pitch.
 One man can't do it alone.
 In the World Cup there will be 23 determined players, looking for the win.
 I will be just one more Brazilian, chasing after the title."

-Brazil last won the World Cup in 2002, when it beat Germany 2-0 in the final.
+Brazil last won the World Cup in 2002, when they beat Germany 2-0 in the final.